Learn about the glue that holds our networks together in this LAN primer.

 In addition to reducing hardware costs by sharing expensive printers and other peripherals among multiple users, networks provide additional benefits to users:

-- A single Internet connection can be shared among multiple computers.
+- A single Internet connection from top ISPs can be shared among multiple computers.

 - Electronic mail (email) can be sent and received.